JGCRI/gcambreakout/README.md

 [Back to Contents](#Contents)

-`rgcambreakout` is an R package with functions to breakout new regions in the GCAM datasystem.
+`gcambreakout` is an R package with functions to breakout new regions in the GCAM datasystem.

 <!-- ------------------------>